northern-information/yggdrasil-docs/collections/_commands/arpeggio.md

   "_X_ a _CHORD_",
 ]
 examples: [
-  "1 arp 60",
-  "1 arp 60;63;65;67;63",
   "1 arp;4 bmin",
-  "1 3 arp;7 7sus4b9b13",
+  "1 3 arp;4 7sus4b9b13",
-  "1 3 arp 60",
   "1 3 arp;2 60",
   "1 3 arp;2 60;63;65",
   "1 a 60;63;65"
 ]
 category: musical
+invocations: ["arpeggio", "arp", "a"]
+---
-description: Arpeggiate the entire track `X` starting at `Y` with evenly-spaced notes.
+Arpeggiate the entire track `X` starting at `Y` with evenly-spaced notes.
 If `Y` is absent, start at 1.
 Default `VALUE` of spacing is 0.
 If multiple `MIDI_NOTES` are used, loop through the notes indefinitely.
 Arpeggiate indefinitely through any of the [chords](#digest-chords).
-invocations: ["arpeggio", "arp", "a"]
----